 Gaining Practical Experience in Engineering

-Kaitlyn Graves studied electrical engineering for a semester in France and interned at the Naval Surface Warfare Center.Kaitlyn Graves (Electrical Engineering, M.S.
-Electrical Engineering 4th Year)
+Kaitlyn Graves studied electrical engineering for a semester in France and interned at the Naval Surface Warfare Center.Kaitlyn Graves (EE, M.S.
+EE ’22)

 After growing up in Lockport, Illinois, Kaitlyn Graves initially wanted to go to college far away from home, but she says she’s found that living in Chicago has felt like the best of both worlds.